Gratteri

 Companies, Institutions and Points of Interest in the municipality of Gratteri:

-Gratteri, a small village nestled among the Madonie mountains, boasts a network of local businesses that intertwine craftsmanship, agriculture, and catering, contributing to keeping the social economy of the country alive.
-Most activities are based on centuries-old traditions, creating a virtuous model of rural economy that values history, natural resources, and human capital.
-For example, producers of extra virgin olive oil cultivate centuries-old olive groves and hand-pick the olives, transforming them using traditional methods to obtain a product with a round and enveloping taste, a true symbol of the territory.
-Alongside olive oil, small artisanal wineries offer hillside wines, often made from native grape varieties, characterized by elegant aromatic profiles.
-Many of these companies offer tastings at their estates, allowing visitors to experience authentic flavors and rediscover the rhythms of nature.
-In the craftsmanship sector, there are workshops that skillfully work with wood, stone, and wrought iron, creating unique objects - from small ornaments to rustic-style furniture - often decorated with motifs inspired by Madonie culture and flora.
-This craftsmanship is complemented by farms that still practice pasture-raising of goats and sheep, from which fresh and aged cheeses with strong flavors are produced, such as Sicilian pecorino and fresh ricotta, appreciated by both residents and visitors.
-Catering and rural hospitality complete the economic picture.
-Family-run trattorias offer menus based on homemade recipes, featuring fresh pasta, local grilled meats, and traditional desserts, such as those made with almonds and figs. B&Bs and farmhouses, nestled among olive trees and hills, offer a genuine and environmentally respectful stay experience, often with rooms converted from ancient renovated farmhouses respecting traditional architecture.
-Finally, some local businesses engage in cultural and educational initiatives, organizing cooking workshops to learn the secrets of typical dishes, craftsmanship courses, or guided nature walks, thus enhancing the environmental and intangible heritage of the area.
-Overall, the businesses in Gratteri demonstrate an unbreakable bond with the land and local identity, focusing on high-quality, sustainability, and authenticity products.
+Gratteri, a small village nestled in the Madonie mountains, boasts a network of local businesses that intertwine craftsmanship, agriculture, and catering, helping to keep the town's social economy alive.
+Most of these businesses are based on centuries-old traditions, creating a virtuous rural economy model that values history, natural resources, and human capital.
+Extra virgin olive oil producers, for example, cultivate centuries-old olive groves and harvest their olives by hand, processing them using traditional methods to obtain a product with a rounded and enveloping flavor, a true symbol of the region.
+Alongside the oil, small artisanal wineries offer hillside wines, often made from native grape varieties, characterized by elegant aromatic profiles.
+Many of these companies offer tastings on their estates, allowing visitors to experience authentic flavors and rediscover the rhythms of nature.
+In the artisan sector, workshops stand out, masterfully crafting wood, stone, and wrought iron, creating unique objects—from small ornaments to rustic-style furniture—often decorated with motifs inspired by the Madonie culture and flora.
+This expertise complements farms that still graze goats and sheep, producing fresh and aged cheeses with bold flavors, such as Sicilian pecorino and fresh ricotta, appreciated by both residents and visitors.
+Restaurants and rural hospitality complete the economic picture.
+Family-run trattorias offer menus based on home-cooked recipes, featuring fresh pasta, local grilled meats, and traditional desserts, such as those made with almonds and figs. B&Bs and farmhouses, nestled among olive groves and hills, offer a genuine and eco-friendly stay, often with rooms in old farmhouses renovated with respect for their traditional architecture.
+Finally, some local businesses are embracing cultural and educational initiatives, organizing cooking workshops to learn the secrets of traditional dishes, craft courses, or guided nature walks, thus enhancing the area's environmental and intangible heritage.
+Overall, Gratteri's businesses demonstrate an unbreakable bond with the land and local identity, focusing on high-quality, sustainable, and authentic products.

 Community and Government